-Soondubu Jjigae (순두부찌개) is a hot, soupy Korean stew that is well-known outside of Korea for its comforting warmth.
-It is often served with meat and seafood, but both are optional; this is a vegan version.
+Soondubu Jjigae (순두부찌개) is a hot, soupy Korean stew known for its comforting warmth.
+It’s often served with meat and seafood, but both are optional; this is a vegan version.
 It isn’t often you find a dish that is both hearty to eat and light on the stomach!
 This is a great way to use up your old, overripe kimchi as well.
 Low-carb and gluten-free.